Jakage/career-portfolio/OBD_device/README.md

 # OBD remote device

 Full documentation can be found as a pdf format in the code section.
-The documentation is in finnish because it was a part of my word processing method course.
+The documentation is only available in finnish because it was a part of my word processing method course.

 --------------------------------------------------------------------------------------